-A diversity statement is a paragraph or section in institutional, department, or course language that welcomes the range of human representations including race, class, gender, religion, accessibility, and socioeconomic status.
-Instructors can use the diversity statement to set expectations for civil discourse, encouragement for varying opinions, and standards of behavior both within a course or discipline and during controversial campus events.
-At root, the diversity statement signals belief that all students have value and bring unique perspectives worthy of consideration.
+A diversity statement is a paragraph or section in institutional, department, or course language that welcomes the range of student identities, experiences, and perspectives, particularly those that have been traditionally marginalized.
+Instructors can use the diversity statement to welcome diverse perspectives, set expectations for civil discourse, and communicate standards of engagement both within a course or discipline and surrounding controversial events.
+The diversity statement signals belief that all students belong, have value, and bring unique perspectives worthy of consideration.

 Research into the impact of syllabus diversity statements on classroom behavior remains slim, but the practice is widely accepted and deemed advantageous.
 Diverse student populations have been shown to connect course material to daily life in different ways (Packard, 2013), a factor that instructors might recognize when crafting statements.
-By demonstrating respect for differences in intellectual exchange, diversity statements can show support towards different student practices and students feeling marginalized.
-These statements signal instructor awareness of potentially volatile campus conversations, and encourage free exchange of earnest dialogue across a range of issues.
+By demonstrating respect for differences in intellectual exchange, diversity statements support different student approaches to learning and avoid students feeling marginalized.
+These statements signal instructor awareness of potentially volatile campus conversations and encourage free exchange of earnest dialogue across a range of issues.
+The diversity statement is a helpful way to signal care and attention to the diversity of students’ ideas and backgrounds to support their sense of belonging.
+This can be used as a starting point to establishing a sense of community in the classroom and employing inclusive teaching practices.

-- “The Department of Sociology embraces a notion of intellectual community enriched and enhanced by diversity along a number of dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class and religion.
+Brown University - Department of Sociology: “The Department of Sociology embraces a notion of intellectual community enriched and enhanced by diversity along a number of dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class and religion.
 We are especially committed to increasing the representation of those populations that have been historically excluded from participation in U.S. higher education.”

 In addition, the diversity statement can provide a precedent for diversity practices throughout term:

-- Giving explanations of why certain authors from marginalized backgrounds or identities are present or lacking on the syllabus reading list.
+- Explaining why certain authors from marginalized backgrounds or identities are present or lacking on the syllabus reading list.

 - Providing personal stories of how the instructor has been affected by the lack of diversity in their field.